aws-samples/building-a-realtime-data-platform-workshop/README.md

 # Building A Real-Time Data Platform on AWS

+# Mission

+Our company [unicornshops](https://www.unicornshop.io), is one of the fastest growing *unicorn* start-ups that is quickly becoming the leading online retailer of pet unicorns in Australia and New Zealand.
+You have joined the company recently as the chief engineer and soon realize that there are trouble in the horizon...

 <h3>
 Following a viral marketing campaign, an unprecedented surge of traffic led to a 12 hour outage of our Unicornshop online store.
 </h3>